Haiku Invitational

 Judges: Carole MacRury, Vicki McCullough, Michael Dylan Welch, and Edward Zuk

-Read the 2006 winning poems (including our commentary)
+Read our commentary on the top poems or see all 2006 winning poems (including our commentary) on the VCBF website

 Winners: Helen Baker, Barry Goodmann, Rosa Clement, and Sophia Frentz (age 13)